 - 1. In the Job Preview & Editor window, click Rotate options. - 2.
-Select one of the following options: - Rotate pages-Type a page number and/or a page range - Odd pages-Rotates all of the odd pages in your job 180° - Even pages-Rotates all of the even pages in your job 180° - 3.
-Click Save.
+Select one of the following options: - Rotate pages-Type a page number and/or a page range - Odd pages-Rotates all of the odd pages in your job 180° - Even pages-Rotates all of the even pages in your job 180°

+3. Click Save.

-An icon we appears next to each page that was rotated in the Thumbnails tab.
+An icon appears next to each page that was rotated in the Thumbnails tab.

-Note: You cannot use the merge option if you use the rotation option.
+Note: You cannot use the merge option if you are rotating pages.